Configuring Your Values to Deploy Dremio to Kubernetes

 tls:

-• (Optional) If Dremio coordinator web access is using TLS, additional configuration is necessary.
-To configure it, see Configuring Dremio Catalog When Coordinator Web Is Using TLS.
+(Optional) If Dremio coordinator web access is using TLS, additional configuration is necessary.
+To configure it, see Configuring the Enterprise Catalog When the Coordinator Web is Using TLS.

 externalAccess: